OlivierJM/react-mounter/README.md

 React Mounter lets you mount React components to DOM easily.

+Note: This is a fork of [react-mounter](https://github.com/kadirahq/react-mounter) from kadira-hq it was no longer maintained and our project heavily depends on it.

 > React Mounter supports Server Side Rendering when used with [FlowRouter](https://github.com/kadirahq/flow-router).

 Normally, when you are rendering a React Component to the DOM, you need to do following things basically,

-* Create a root DOM node as the root node for React
+- Create a root DOM node as the root node for React
-* Wait for the DOM to load properly
+- Wait for the DOM to load properly
-* Then render the component
+- Then render the component

 React Mounter does all these for you.
 You just ask it to render a component.